 Here is a video showing you how to do this easy abstract paint technique:

 The putty spreader technique is one of my favorites!
-You can also use an old credit card or a catalyst wedge for this one.
+You can also use an old credit card, putty spreader or a Princeton catalyst wedge for this one.
 All you do is load up a lot of paint right on top of your canvas.
 In the example video I loaded the paint on the edge, but you could also squeeze out large dabs of paint in various places around the canvas.

 Make sure you have a light, medium and dark color so that you get variety of values.
 I always like to add white into the mix, too.
 Be careful with using white and black or else your colors will become grey and be too dull.